ivcandela/parker-multiplicative-persistance-augmentator/README.md

 By permutation I mean of its digits of course.

 That would mean that other than M, I have to check also all of the unique permutations of its digits, which in the case of 277777788888899 are 1261260 in mumber (see what I mean by more challenging?)

+### Multithreading

+Keeping the execution as parallelizable sounds smart I guess.

 ### Rust rewrite